allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

 ## remove

-Remove files from the dataset.
+Remove files/links from the dataset.

 ```bash
 clearml-data remove --id <dataset_id_to_remove_from> --files <filenames/folders_to_remove>